 By installing the Cricketfilter®, cocoa butter plants can improve the quality of their end product.
 And with the system’s ability to self-clean, downtime is reduced, which increases the time for more daily production.

 The Cricketfilter® also needs very little maintenance.
 And this is borne out in plants that have had this system installed for over 20-years and have not required any significant or costly improvements or repairs to keep the system running efficiently and effectively.

 How Amafilter can help

-If your system is causing you problems during cocoa butter filtration, resulting in unscheduled maintenance, slow turnaround times and a lower quality end product, contact Amafilter® to see how the Cricketfilter® can benefit your business.
+If your system is causing you problems during the filtration of gelatine, resulting in unscheduled maintenance, slow turnaround times or a lower quality end product, contact Amafilter® to see how the CRICKETFILTER® can benefit your business.